neverRare/butter/doc/language/variable_and_assignment.md

 *foo <- 20;
 ```

-Reasign a value of field.
+Reassign a value of field.

 ```butter
 foo = (